antoniocollesei/SHISMA/README.md

 git clone https://github.com/antoniocollesei/SHISMA.git
 cd SHISMA
 ```
-We strongly encourage the installation of requirements via conda/mamba:
+We strongly encourage the installation of requirements via conda/mamba.
+For this we make the environment .yml file available:
 ```bash
 conda env create -f conda/environment.yml conda activate SHISMA_env
 ```

 ## Usage
+The dataset with time series observations must be a tab-separated csv file, with index names in the form of [gene]_[celltype].
+Note: we will improve this in an upcoming release to allow for a more user-friendly input file.
 ```bash
 ./wrapper.sh --data <time_series_file> --ppi <ppi_file> --ct <cell_type> --out <output_name> [--nperm <num_permutations>] [--cores <num_cores>]
 ```